 Healthcare professionals possess sophisticated technical knowledge but need speakers who can bridge the gap between algorithmic complexity and clinical utility.
 The best healthcare AI speakers explain concepts like transformer architectures or federated learning in ways that highlight clinical implications rather than mathematical elegance.

 Strong speakers acknowledge AI's limitations honestly.
-They discuss why computer vision excels at detecting diabetic retinopathy but struggles with rare diseases that lack training data.
-They explain why natural language processing can extract insights from clinical notes but may miss critical context that human clinicians intuitively understand.
+They discuss why computer vision has shown genuine promise in detecting diabetic retinopathy through regular screening programs, but struggles with rare diseases that lack sufficient training data.
+They explain why natural language processing can extract insights from clinical notes but may miss critical context that human clinicians intuitively understand, such as the difference between "patient denies chest pain" and "patient reports no chest pain," which may carry different clinical significance depending on the documentation style of the clinician.

 Look for speakers who can discuss bias in healthcare AI meaningfully.
-This goes beyond mentioning that algorithms can be biased to explaining how training data from academic medical centers may not generalize to community hospitals, or how racial bias in pulse oximetry affects AI systems that rely on that data.
+This goes beyond mentioning that algorithms can be biased to explaining how training data from academic medical centers may not generalize to community hospitals, or how documented issues with pulse oximetry accuracy across different skin tones can propagate through AI systems that rely on that data.
+These aren't abstract concerns.
+They've led to real disparities in care quality that healthcare audiences are acutely aware of.

 Evaluate Their Real-World Implementation Stories